|

 According to Healthline, “the lifespan of an eyelash can vary from 4 months to as long as 11 months.
 There are three phases to this lifespan: the growth phase, the degradation phase, and the resting phase.”

 As long as the follicles aren’t completely harmed, your lashes will be able to grow back.
-In addition, other factors like genetics, health, lifestyle, and diet can contribute to your hair growth cycle.

 How To Heal Burnt Hair

-If your follicles are intact or you managed only to burn your ends, there are a few ways to handle it.
 Whether it’s seeing a licensed professional or making adjustments in your daily life, with patience, you can grow your hair back in no time!

 1. Consult A Doctor

 Always consult a medical professional if severe burns have grazed your scalp or follicles.
-This will ensure you receive proper treatment and that you won’t damage your follicles even further.
-It never hurts to get a check-up for your scalp!

-In addition, a doctor will be able to prescribe medical-grade hair products or even vitamins to incorporate into your diet.
-Having a routine tailored for you can ensure your hair grows back without mishaps.
+In addition, a doctor can prescribe medical-grade hair products or even vitamins to incorporate into your diet.

 2. Consult A Stylist

-If your scalp is in the clear but your ends need some TLC, seek help from a professional and licensed hairstylist.
-Whether you’re dealing with burned ends from heat or chemical products/services, a hairstylist can lead your hair to recovery.
+If your scalp is clear but your ends need some TLC, seek help from a professional, licensed hairstylist.

 You might do a few strengthening treatments during this time, and your stylist will recommend high-quality products to protect your hair.
-These products will also be tailored to your hair’s texture, type, and needs so you can get the best results.

 3. Cut It

-If your ends are past the point of repair, it may be time to cut your hair!
+If your ends are beyond repair, it may be time to cut your hair!
 Cutting your hair can be scary, but at least you know your strands can grow back.
-If you’re insecure about short hair, you can even opt for extensions to add length.

 Cutting your strands will make way for new and healthy hair.
 In addition, you might even find your new favorite hairstyle through this tragedy.
-Haircuts are a simple and effective way to remove dead ends and start your healthy hair journey!

 4. Adjust Your Lifestyle

-Now is a beautiful time to adjust to your lifestyle to help your hair grow.
-Diet plays a vital role in our hair’s health, so incorporating nutrient-dense foods into your meals will ensure your strands are long, strong, shiny, and healthy.
+Diet plays a vital role in hair health, so incorporating nutrient-dense foods into your meals will help ensure your strands are long, strong, shiny, and healthy.

 You can also take daily vitamins and start a relaxing exercise plan.
-Think of this step as showing love and care for your well-being.
-It can even be a fun way to unwind because stress is another factor that can hinder your hair growth.
+Think of this step as a way to show love and care for your well-being.

 5. Create A Healthy Hair Routine

 Do you need to update your hair products?
 If you consult a hairstylist, you’ll quickly eliminate the products that won’t do your strands any good.
-In addition, learning what ingredients are beneficial for your hair can help promote healthy strands.

-One essential product everyone needs is a heat protectant.
-Think of this as sunscreen for your hair.
 You don’t want to heat style your hair without protecting the strands and creating a barrier with this product.
-It can also protect against UV Rays.
+It can also protect against UV rays.

 Investing in conditioning masks and scalp shampoos can also help the hair grow.
-Lastly, clean your hairbrushes and combs regularly to prevent build-up.

 6. Invest In A Brow/Lash Serum